bac2qh/ippp_Final_Project/README.md

 #### Bin 11/28  10:00

-Created two dataframe: crime_total and crime_type.
+Created two dataframes: crime_total and crime_type.
-Attention: problem with dropping NaN remains unsolved!!!!
+crime_total can be used for regression.
+(NaN not dropped) crime_type still has a merging problem.
+(NaN not dropped)

+Started a detailed analysis on crime: see Crime_Only_Analysis.

+Plan to revise the graph and plot the map for crime, and conduct a similar analysis on socioeconomics data.

 #### Di 11/28 11:46